 What are "Clam Bucks?"

-Every registered participant will receive 5 wooden tokens known as Clam Bucks, each worth $1 and can be spent just like cash.
-Redeem your Clam Bucks at a variety of local restaurants in our area during race week!
+Every registered in-person participant will receive 5 wooden tokens known as Clam Bucks, each worth $1 and can be spent just like cash.
+Redeem your Clam Bucks at a variety of participating chamber member businesses in our area during race week!

-A list of participating restaurants and instructions on how to use clam bucks is on this page and will be provided to registered participants.
+A list of participating businesses and instructions on how to use Clam Bucks is on this page and will be provided to registered participants.